miniBamboo/workshare/README.md

 - `solo`                client runs in solo mode for test & dev

 ```
-bin/luckyshare solo --on-demand               # create new block when there is pending transaction
+bin/workshare solo --on-demand               # create new block when there is pending transaction
-bin/luckyshare solo --persist                 # save blockchain data to disk(default to memory)
+bin/workshare solo --persist                 # save blockchain data to disk(default to memory)
-bin/luckyshare solo --persist --on-demand     # two options can work together
+bin/workshare solo --persist --on-demand     # two options can work together
 ```

 - `master-key`          master key management

 ```
 # print the master address
-bin/luckyshare master-key
+bin/workshare master-key

 # export master key to keystore
-bin/luckyshare master-key --export > keystore.json
+bin/workshare master-key --export > keystore.json

 # import master key from keystore
-cat keystore.json | bin/luckyshare master-key --import
+cat keystore.json | bin/workshare master-key --import
 ```

 ## Docker

-Docker is one quick way for running a Luckyshare node:
+Docker is one quick way for running a Workshare node:

 ```
 docker run -d\
-  -v {path-to-your-data-directory}/.link.luckyshare.chain:/root/.link.luckyshare.chain\
+  -v {path-to-your-data-directory}/.link.workshare.chain:/root/.link.workshare.chain\
   -p 127.0.0.1:51991:51991 -p 11235:11235 -p 11235:11235/udp\
-  --name luckyshare-node miniBamboo/luckyshare --network test
+  --name workshare-node miniBamboo/workshare --network test
 ```

-Do not forget to add the `--api-addr 0.0.0.0:51991` flag if you want other containers and/or hosts to have access to the RESTful API. `luckyshare`binds to `localhost` by default and it will not accept requests outside the container itself without the flag.
+Do not forget to add the `--api-addr 0.0.0.0:51991` flag if you want other containers and/or hosts to have access to the RESTful API. `workshare`binds to `localhost` by default and it will not accept requests outside the container itself without the flag.